hyperstack-org/hyperstack/docs/installation/installation.md

 end
 ```

 You can mount the engine under any name you please.
-All of internal Hyperstack requests will be prefixed with that mount point.
+All of internal Hyperstack requests will be prefixed with whatever name you use.

 >Note: You can also directly ask Hyperstack to mount your top level components
 via the routes file.
 For example